any-23/FilderFlux/filderflux/commands/sync/README.md

 2. Delete entities exclusive to the replica folder.

-3. Compare checksums for files in the source and replica folders
+3. Read and compare the files in source and the replica in chunks (8 KB) to handle large files efficiently.

-4. Copy files with differing checksums or missing files in the source folder.
+4. Copy differing files or missing files in the source folder.

 5. Recursively apply the algorithm to subfolders.